yiisoft/docs/001-yii-values.md

 The Yii project goal is to build and maintain:

-- Practical and Helpful Tools and Community.
+- Practical and helpful tools and community.

 ## Values